mcdafydd/scini-cockpit/README.md

 * docker-ce - https://docs.docker.com/install/linux/docker-ce/ubuntu/
 * docker-compose - https://docs.docker.com/compose/install/

-Clients wishing to access the system need Chrome or Chromium installed at a minimum.
-A USB game joystick is optional as all of the cockpit controls can be accessed by keyboard.
+Feel free to test the `install-prereqs.sh` script.
+It's essentially a copy of the docker-ce/compose install steps for Linux and it sets up the docker user-defined network used by the dev environment.

 # Running In Production